 Anatomical planes and ECG leads

 The electrical activity of the heart can be observed from the horizontal plane and the frontal plane.
-The ability of a lead to detect vectors in a certain plane depend on how the lead is angled in relation to the plane, which in turn depend on the placement of the exploring lead and the reference point.
+The ability of a lead to detect vectors in a certain plane depends on how the lead is angled in relation to the plane, which in turn depends on the placement of the exploring lead and the reference point.

 The limb leads, of which there are six (I, II, III, aVF, aVR and aVL), have the exploring electrode and the reference point placed in the frontal plane.
 These leads are therefore excellent for detecting vectors traveling in the frontal plane.
 The chest (precordial) leads (V1, V2, V3, V4, V5 and V6) have the exploring electrodes located anteriorly on the chest wall and the reference point located inside the chest.
 Hence, the chest leads are excellent for detecting vectors traveling in the horizontal plane.

 As noted previously only three leads, namely leads I, II and III (which are actually Willem Einthoven’s original leads) are derived by using only two electrodes.
 The remaining nine leads use a reference which is composed of the average of either two or three electrodes.
 This will be clarified shortly.

 Leads I, II, III, aVF, aVL and aVR are all derived using three electrodes, which are placed on the right arm, the left arm and the left leg.
 Given the electrode placements, in relation to the heart, these leads primarily detect electrical activity in the frontal plane.
 Figure 18 shows how the electrodes are connected in order to obtain these six leads.